 An Admiral survey of over 5000 adblock users reported that 68% did not personally install or turn on their adblocking software.
 19% didn’t know who installed it, and 10% didn’t even know they had adblocking software running.
-Their browser might default to a privacy mode that disrupts ads.
+Their browser might default to a privacy mode that disrupts ads, and they may not be aware or know how to remove adblock.
 This is a growing concern with Firefox recent decision to turn on enhanced ad tracking blockers as the default for millions of users.

 - Takeaway: Publishers should not assume that adblocker users made a conscience choice, or that they dislike seeing good ads.
-This group is more open to whitelist your website or turn off their adblocker if they are shown a quick and easy way to accomplish it.
+This group is more open to whitelist your website or turn off adblocking if they are shown a quick and easy way to accomplish it.

 Desire for Greater Online Privacy

 Some users have turned to adblockers to have more control and privacy while online.
 It’s not necessarily the ads they are concerned about, but the amount of information that is shared about their internet behavior across the web.

 - Takeaway: This group is less likely to have a concern with ads if they are given the option to control the experience.
 They are more open to whitelisting a site they trust if given the option.
 Make it easy to whitelist your website, and provide content that addresses trust and privacy concerns.

 Data from the Global Web Index study reports that over 40% of the respondents were concerned about too many ads, intrusive ads, or irrelevant ads on websites they visit.
 ThinkWithGoogle data reports 63% installed an adblocker because of too many ads.

 - Takeaway – Most adblocker users are not zealots against the idea of digital advertising entirely.
 Some are asking for a better ad experience.
 According to Hubspot research, 68% of adblockers state they are willing to view ads “if they are not annoying”.